-Non proportional casualty reinsurance Overview of reinsurance contract
+Overview of reinsurance contract

 The approach used to estimate the technical provisions is based on the structure and expected cashflows under the reinsurance contracts.
-The company enters into a reinsurance contract with BUL covering a year of account for syndicates 2623 and 3623.
+The company enters into a reinsurance contract with BUL covering its participation on a year of account for syndicates 2623 and 3623.
 The potential cashflows in summary are as follows:

-- premium 75% of any profit made by the syndicates reinsured: - liability 75% of any loss made by the syndicates reinsured (subject to a maximum of 75% of the FAL and £2m excess); - fees BUL pays Bldac a fee as Bldac provides 75% FAL for the syndicates covered under the reinsurance contract.
-The fee payable is 1% of the first £200m of FAL and 3% of the remainder of FAL; and - profit commission 15% and is payable by Bldac to BUL on any premiums received under the contract.
+- premium 75% of any profit made by the syndicates reinsured (subject to a \$4m excess); - claim 75% of any loss made by the syndicates reinsured (subject to a maximum of 75% of the FAL and \$4m excess); - fees BUL pays Bldac a fee as Bldac provides 75% FAL for the syndicates covered under the reinsurance contract.
+The fee payable is 1% of the first £201m of FAL and 3% of the remainder of FAL; and - profit commission 15% and is payable by Bldac to BUL on any premiums received under the contract.

-Bases, methods and main assumptions used for valuation for solvency purposes
+D.2 Technical provisions continuedBases, methods and main assumptions used for valuation for solvency purposes